ON THIS PAGE

 Note: All emphasis in the quotes from Ellen G. White Writings (both the underlining and the occasional bolded text), has been added.
 Also, unless otherwise stated, Bible quotations are from the NASB with all emphasis added)

 The Clear Word - Bible or Paraphrase

-It is a paraphrase and a personal commentary on Scripture.
-In fact,
+The Clear Word Bible is not a Bible but a paraphrase and a personal commentary on Scripture.

 Dr. Jack Blanco, who produced the paraphrase, restated the words of the Bible in a way that backed up Adventist theology.